Safari Information

 Day 10: Jinka

-- - Dimeka offers one of the most colorful markets in the area and is visited by many tribes, including Hamer, Benna and Karo.
+- Dimeka offers one of the most colourful markets in the area and is visited by many tribes, including Hamer, Benna and Karo.

 Day 11: Jinka

-- - We visit the visit the South Omo Museum & Research Center to learn more about the local tribes.
+- We visit the South Omo Museum & Research Center to learn more about the local tribes.

 Day 12: Konso

-- - After breakfast we leave Jinka behind and head for to the town of Konso.
+- After breakfast, we leave Jinka behind and head for the town of Konso.

-- - Along the way we stop of in Key Afar where we witness the Benna and Tsemai tribes trading goods.
+- Along the way, we stop off in Key Afar where we witness the Benna and Tsemai tribes trading goods.

-- - Konso people are well known for their wooden statues (wakas), that are erected in honor of dead heroes.
+- Konso people are well known for their wooden statues (wakas), which are erected in honour of dead heroes.

 Day 13: Lake Langano